Systematic Study of Amorphous ABC Heterostructures at the Atomic Scale as a Second-Order Nonlinear Optical Metamaterial: Results and discussion

 \section{Results and discussion}

-To investigate the nonlinear interface response of ABC heterostructures, multiple samples with a constant total deposition thickness of approximately 60\nobreakspace{}nm were fabricated, while systematically varying the ABC period thickness $t_{\text{ABC}}$ from 60\nobreakspace{}nm down to the atomic scale of 0.3\nobreakspace{}nm.
+Atomic layer deposition (ALD) enables precise control over thin-film thickness via self-limited growth, with growth rates per cycle (GPC) of $0.12$\nobreakspace{}nn/cycle for SiO$_2$ (A), $0.07$\nobreakspace{}nn/cycle for TiO$_2$ (B), and $0.15$\nobreakspace{}nn/cycle for Al$_2$O$_3$ (C).
+To investigate the nonlinear interface response of ABC heterostructures, multiple samples with a constant total deposition thickness of approximately 60\nobreakspace{}nm were fabricated, while systematically varying the ABC period thickness $t_{\text{ABC}}$ from 60\nobreakspace{}nm down to the atomic scale of 0.3\nobreakspace{}nm and it is easily achieved by ALD by controlling the number of cycles.
 This approach enabled the study of nonlinear responses by altering the density of interfaces per unit thickness and exploring different morphologies across the samples, with the goal of understanding how these variations influence the properties of heterostructures.
 Each oxide material is represented approximately equally in the period $t_{\text{ABC}}$.
-The ABC heterostructures consist of around 300--380 atomic layers for a 60\nobreakspace{}nm thick period and only about two atomic layers for an ABC period thickness of 0.3\nobreakspace{}nm, assuming a Si--O bond length of 0.15\nobreakspace{}nm, a Ti--O bond length of 0.20\nobreakspace{}nm, and an Al--O bond length of 0.16\nobreakspace{}nm \cite{Si-O,Ti-O,Al-O}.
+The ABC heterostructures consist of around 300--380 atomic layers for a 60\nobreakspace{}nm thick period and only about two atomic layers for an ABC period thickness of 0.3\nobreakspace{}nm, assuming a Si--O bond length of 0.15\nobreakspace{}nm, a Ti--O bond length of 0.20\nobreakspace{}nm, and an Al--O bond length of 0.16\nobreakspace{}nm \cite{Si-O,Ti-O,Al-O}, suggesting ultimate physical limits for ABC layers.

 Scanning transmission electron microscope (STEM) images were collected using a high-angle annular dark-field (HAADF) and annular dark field (ADF) detectors to reveal the structural characteristics of the \text{SiO$_2$/TiO$_2$/Al$_2$O$_3$} nanolaminates on a silicon wafer substrate in selected samples S3 and S2.
 The ADF images are shown in the Fig. \ref{fig:TEM}.
 Sample S3 exhibits a clear ABC period thickness $t_{\text{ABC}}$ of 1.5\nobreakspace{}nm, with clearly visible distinct layers.
 On the other hand, sample S2, with a reduced $t_{\text{ABC}}$ of 0.7\nobreakspace{}nm, shows no recognizable layer separation, indicating a loss of structural distinction on this scale.